Connect

 Exams can be stressful, but it helps when you can take them in paradise.
 I completed many of my college exams on the lanai in Maui (pictured above) and from a balcony overlooking the ocean in the Virgin Islands.

-I recently graduated from the University of Alabama with a bachelor’s degree in food and nutrition.
+I recently graduated from the University of Alabama with a bachelor’s degree in Food and Nutrition.
 Not only have I never set foot in Alabama, but I moved six times and traveled more times than I can count while I was working towards my degree.
 Probably not the most conventional or straightforward way to finish college, but I’m grateful for the opportunity do it on my own terms.

 I started at the University of Hawaii and three years in decided to transfer to a school where I could finish my degree online.
 By that point, I had two years left and was feeling stagnant.
 I wanted the freedom to travel, and I felt like in-person classes were holding me back.
 There were only a few schools with an accredited online dietetic track, so I enrolled in the distance program with the University of Alabama and left for a new adventure.